Signed in as:

 Additional miscellaneous household hazards to birds include windows, mirrors, open toilet bowls or deep dog bowls, a hot stove, narrow spaces between furniture and walls, open doors and windows without screens, other pets, etc.

-Waitlist Contact Form, Prices, Available Now, Bird Care Blog, Parrot Species, FAQ, Gallery
+Bird Care Blog, Parrot Species, FAQ, Gallery

-If there is any other reason you would like to return a bird please contact me for a resolution.
+If there is any reason you would like to return a bird please contact me for a resolution.
 I want all of my feathered fairies to be placed into loving forever homes, so I will do my best to work with you.
 If you ever become unable to keep your bird you may surrender them back to me with prior notice.
-If you choose to sell or re-home your bird please make sure the new owner also receives their digital hatch certificate and knows how to contact me.

-If you already have a bird in residence, it is always recommended to quarantine any new birds for a minimum of 45 days for health monitoring, even if you received a clean bill of health from your vet.
-This is also the best time to form a personal bond with your new bird before they meet your resident bird and will allow the birds to become familiar with one another through vocalizations before they meet.
+If you already have a bird in residence, please quarantine any new birds for a minimum of 45 days for health monitoring, even if you received a clean bill of health from your vet.

-My breeding parrots are allowed to follow their natural hormonal cycles and are not encouraged to lay by artificial means or to lay more clutches per year or more eggs per clutch than is usual for their species.
-This is usually two clutches per year for each pair.
-I follow their molting patterns, physical condition, and hormonal behaviors to decide when to give them boxes and when to remove them.
+My parrots are allowed to follow their natural hormonal cycles and are never encouraged to lay by artificial means or to lay more clutches per year or more eggs per clutch than is usual for their species.
+This is usually one or two clutches per year for each pair.
+I pay attention to their diet, molting patterns, physical condition, and hormonal behaviors to decide when to give them boxes..

 Copyright © 2024 Feathered Fairies - All Rights Reserved.